benmeller/test-text/README.md

 # test-text
 Algorithm prototype for The Ron Project's water diagnostics kit and associated text messaging system.
-This algorithm collects and processes new texts.

-This algorithm will create a new csv file based on month.
-These csv files will be placed in the **output** folder.
+This algorithm collects and processes new texts, writing the results to a csv file as an output.
+This algorithm will create a new csv file based on month and each file will be placed in the **output** folder.
 You can see the *May.csv* as an example.
+During prototyping these texts have been stored in an xml file which also contains other metadata.
+See examples in the *message* folder.